Growth presents challenges in updated 5-year forecast

 These additional schools and the additional staff that will be needed to operate them are not built into the current forecast because they will require community approval.

-The Master Plan committee is currently working on a timeline regarding when new schools will need to open to avoid the issues caused by massive overcrowding.
+The Master Plan committee is currently working on an updated timeline regarding when new schools will need to open to avoid the issues caused by massive overcrowding.
 Consequences of overcrowding could include purchasing more portable classrooms, alterations to how a school day runs, and adverse impact on class sizes.

 We will keep you apprised of the District’s financial situation as we navigate the challenges associated with growth.
 Thank you for your support of our District